 The pool turned out to not be a gate after all.
 Mild Bruce drank from it - and gained 4 points of ST (temporarily - a day, it eventually turned out.)
 All of them save Gerry drank from it.
 Even Dryst drank, and get 1 point of ST, raising him to a towering 8!
 Gerry couldn't be bothered.

 Now much stronger, the group headed out to the "earth gate."
-They passed the corridor that led to the nymphs and reached the gate, squeezing down the tight stairs.
+They passed the corridor that led to the nymphs and reached the gate, squeezing up the tight stairs.

 Dryst's spell revealed it wasn't an "earth gate" after all, but a gate to a sub-tropical jungle clearing, with a trail leading away from it.
 Probably less tropical than the towering canopied rainforest that surrounds the Lost City of D'Abo, so perhaps closer to Stericksburg yet still far.
 It was bright day so no stars could be discerned to determine where it was.